LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

 # User documentation #

-Tranquilpeak theme is comptabile with Hexo v3.0.x
+Tranquilpeak theme is compatible with Hexo v3.0.x

 This documentation will help you to install tranquilpeak-hexo-theme and configure it to use all features which it provides.